gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 ## Prerequisites

 - Make sure that you have prepared your setup and checked out Gardener sources as described by the [Local Setup guide](../development/local_setup.md).
-- Make sure your Docker daemon is up-to-date, up and running and has enough resources (at least `8` CPUs and `8Gi` memory; see [here](https://docs.docker.com/desktop/mac/#resources) how to configure the resources for Docker for Mac).
+- Make sure your Docker daemon is up-to-date, up and running and has enough resources (at least `8` CPUs and `8Gi` memory; see [here](https://docs.docker.com/desktop/settings/mac/) how to configure the resources for Docker for Mac).
   > Additionally, please configure at least `120Gi` of disk size for the Docker daemon.
-  > Tip: With `docker system df` and `docker system prune -a` you can cleanup unused data.
+  > Tip: With `docker system df` and `docker system prune -a` you can clean up unused data.
 - Make sure that you have access to a Kubernetes cluster you can use as a seed cluster in this setup.
   - The seed cluster requires at least 16 CPUs in total to run one shoot cluster
   - You could use any Kubernetes cluster for your seed cluster.
 However, using a Gardener shoot cluster for your seed simplifies some configuration steps.
-  - When bootstrapping `gardenlet` to the cluster your new seed will have the same provider type as the shoot cluster you use...an AWS shoot will become an AWS seed, an GCP shoot will become an GCP seed etc. (only relevant when using a Gardener shoot as seed).
+  - When bootstrapping `gardenlet` to the cluster your new seed will have the same provider type as the shoot cluster you use - an AWS shoot will become an AWS seed, an GCP shoot will become an GCP seed etc. (only relevant when using a Gardener shoot as seed).

 ## Provide Infrastructure Credentials And Configuration